podrivo/thegoodman/LYRICS.md

 I wanted to be a great man
 Like my father
-The good man
+A good man
 Taking care of his loving family
 Wife and son
-Coming home everyday after work and read a newspaper
+Coming home everyday after work and
+Read a newspaper
-Build a house in the countryside I'd go fishing
+Build a house in the countryside
+I'd go fishing

 Now I got it all
-Well, my wife doesn't love me anymore
+Well, my wife doesn't love me anymore but
-But that's ok
+That's ok
 I've got the other plans already
 I have it all figured out
 I am the superman